+If you’re experiencing financial difficulties, or have a friend or family member in that situation, Lifeline can help.
 Lifeline is a government assistance program established in 1985 to make phone service more affordable for low-income Americans.
-The Lifeline credit reduces monthly costs and can now be applied to either telephone service or internet service.
+The Lifeline credit reduces monthly costs and can be applied to either telephone service or internet service.
 One person per household may use the Lifeline credit.
 Multiple Lifeline credits per household are not allowed.
 Service is non-transferable.
+Call SST at 1.800.722.3450 to learn about Lifeline.

-As of January 2017, customers must participate in at least one of the following programs to qualify for the Lifeline credit:
+SST customers must participate in at least one of the following programs to qualify for the Lifeline benefit:

 - Federal Public Housing Assistance (FPHA)